-There are less than 90 days until the oldest and the best music festival in the country begins.
-The most faithful attendees have anxiously anticipated the lineup announcement and now that the stellar cast has been announced, we must wile away the hours until its time.
+There are less than 90 days until the oldest and best music festival in the country begins.
+The most faithful attendees have anxiously anticipated the lineup announcement, and now that the stellar cast has been announced, we must wile away the hours until its commencement.
 Doing the daily countdown and reminiscing past fests are some of the activities employed to make the time go by.

-He adapted 911’s ‘My City In Ruins’ for New Orleans.
-That brought the handkerchiefs out during both sound check and the concert.
-The song bonded the emotional impact from the devastation of New York’s 911 bombings with the emotional impact of New Orleans’ Hurricane Katrina.
-This show finalized the determination of the music culture to return stronger than before!
+He adapted 9/11’s "My City In Ruins" for New Orleans as well.
+That brought the handkerchiefs out during both sound check and concert.
+The song bonded the emotional impact from the devastation of New York’s 9/11 bombings with the emotional impact of New Orleans’ Hurricane Katrina.
+This show finalized the determination of the music culture to return stronger than ever before.

-The three-hour show was a higher energy event At age 62, he expends more energy on stage than performers half his age.
-There was a runway leading from the stage into the audience and at one point in the show, Bruce pulled a young fan onto the runway to sing with him.
-Bruce has a knack for keeping a feeling of intimacy even with a crowd of 65,000.
+The three-hour show was a higher energy event.
+And even at age 62, Bruce expends more energy on stage than performers half his age.
+There was a runway leading from the stage into the audience, and at one point in the show Bruce pulled a young fan onto the runway to sing along with him; Having a true knack for keeping a feeling of intimacy, even with a crowd of 65,000.
 It was an uplifting experience for all.

 Now, two years later, Bruce is scheduled to return to Jazz Fest.
 How is Bruce going to top his previous appearances?
 According to the Times-Picayune, Quint Davis, the longtime producer of the fest, resolved to bring "The Boss" back after David Foster, a member of his staff, introduced Davis to "High Hopes," the title track from Springsteen’s new album.
 This track seemed to be quite the showstopper, and it proved to be enough to convince Davis to bring him back for a third consecutive appearance.
 The fact is that you could see Bruce perform 50 times and you would never get the same show twice!